“You cannot be taught physics, you have to learn it!”

 Coming straight to the point(s):

 - Use one textbook and do not collect notes and books.
-One good book is enough and it can be supplemented with a question bank (ISCE Question Bank for Physics).
+One good book is enough and it can be supplemented with a question bank.

 - A question bank is a life-saver.
 I have explained the importance of a question bank in this post on “Question Bank – Why and How?”.
 Use a question bank to understand the types of questions asked, the wording of these questions, how many marks are allotted to these questions and to practice answering the paper.